rbutinar/data_entry_app/README.md

 ✅ **Fully Functional & Production Ready**

-- The app now supports robust row and cell editing, filtering, adding, and deleting records.
+- The app now supports robust row and cell editing, filtering, adding, and deleting records **for tables with a primary key**.
+- **⚠️ Edit/delete for tables without a primary key ("No Primary Key Management") is under development and not yet functional in the frontend.
+Backend debug endpoints are experimental.**
 - The filter menu is always populated with the correct column names.
-- All core features are stable and work as expected for end users and admins.
+- All core features are stable and work as expected for end users and admins (for tables with a PK).
 - Dynamic primary key handling supports tables with different primary key column names and both auto-incrementing and non-auto-incrementing primary keys.
 - Improved cell editing experience with proper focus management.
-- No known blocking issues remain for standard usage.
+- No known blocking issues remain for standard usage (with a PK).

 ---